r25st/Simple-QR-Generator-NPM-/README.md

-With the help of npm module like inquirer to input data and qr-image generate(data, output)
+With the help of npm module like inquirer to input data and qr-image to generate(data, output)
-data: Data yang akan dikodekan dalam kode QR (misalnya, URL atau teks).
+data: The data that will be coded (misalnya, URL atau teks).
-output: Jalur file tempat gambar kode QR yang dihasilkan akan disimpan.
+output: The path that the QR will be store.

 ## Installation